nishtha2405/Text_Summarization/README.md

 - The similarity matrix is then converted into a graph, with sentences as vertices and similarity scores as edges, for sentence rank calculation
 - Finally, a certain number of top-ranked sentences form the final summary

-##### Note : This project is essentially a single-domain-multiple-documents summarization task, i.e., we will take multiple articles as input and generate a single bullet-point summary.
+##### Note : This project is essentially a single-domain-multiple-documents summarization task, i.e., we take multiple articles as input and generate a single bullet-point summary.
 Multi-domain text summarization is not covered in this project.

 ### You can download the dataset from here : https://drive.google.com/file/d/1HPShiXSrHMNlfcMZn-WFYjoftitOH9fJ/view